Haydn-Martin/Haydn-Martin.github.io/_posts/2024-02-03-You-Need-to-Know-Everything.md

 we ensure correct fitting?

 Make sure you know about the cutting-edge stuff, too.
 Neural networks.
 XGBoost.
 Transformers.
 Etc.
 Because some new way of doing things can _easily_ make your current approach suboptimal.

-Footnote: do you really _have_ to know all of this stuff?
-Not really (to what extent to you _have_ to know anything?)
-It would all be professionally useful to know.
-But I suppose the exact things you should know depends on your exact role.
-More on that later.
-I think at a minimum everyone should know 1) where the gaps in their knowledge are and 2) to apply caution and know the dangers of messing around with things in areas of knowledge gaps.

 ## Engineering